Tombow Irojiten Colored Pencils

 Overall Ranking – 3.5/5

-An attractive pencil on the outside and not terrible on the inside, but due to lack of exceptional blending, somewhat light colors, and the poor color options in a set these wouldn’t be at the top of my list for someone looking to purchase some artist-grade pencils.
+An attractive pencil on the outside and not terrible on the inside, but due to lack of exceptional blending, somewhat light colors, and the poor color options in a set, these wouldn’t be at the top of our list for someone looking to purchase some artist-grade pencils.
+However, the approach is original and with a few small tweaks this could be a definite buy in our book.